-- You forgot to tell us something related to your health, travel history or lifestyle. - You decide your donation should not be used for any reason. - You experience an adverse reaction (for more information see section on adverse reactions). - You get sick or have diarrhea in the week after donating. - In the next two weeks you are told by a healthcare provider that you have West Nile virus or Zika virus. - In the next year, you are told by a health care provider that you have hepatitis or HIV.
+- You forgot to tell us something related to your health, travel history or lifestyle. - You decide your donation should not be used for any reason. - You experience an adverse reaction (for more information see section on adverse reactions). - You get sick or have diarrhea in the week after donating. - In the next two weeks you are told by a health care provider that you have 7ika virus. - In the next year, you are told by a health care provider that you have hepatitis or HIV.